vitorstabile/vitorstabile/README.md

 In march of 2017, I become a Java software developer in a small company named [Frotelle Alimentos][frotelle-url] and worked until January 2021, after I decided to move from Brazil to my mother origin continent...Europe.

-I believe in an open-source world that we can study, learning and teach with the internet power and help from the developers community and we just need the desire to learn and be curiosity.

-Now, I want to help the community with simple tutorials teaching basic concepts in computer science that I learned by myself through books, courses and documentation.
+I want to help the community with simple tutorials teaching basic concepts in computer science that I learned by myself through books, courses and documentation.

 # Work Experience <a name="workexperience"></a>